prebid/prebid.github.io/adops/setting-up-prebid-video-in-dfp.md

 **Long-Form Video Cache Location**

-If your creative is for long-form (OTT) video, you must include additional targeting in your VAST URL.
+If your creative is for long-form (OTT) video, you must include a prefix in your VAST URL.
 For example (Send Top Price Bid):

 `https://prebid.adnxs.com/pbc/v1/cache?uuid=50.00_news_30s_%%PATTERN:hb_cache_id%%`